turutupa/blog/content/blog/vscode-switching-between-split-panes.md

 ---
 date: 2021-05-26T15:17:47.004Z
-title: VSCode Switching between Split Panes
+title: VSCode switching between split panes
 description: Switching between split panes in Visual Studio Code Vim style.
   Easy, convenient, and if you're using the CAPs Lock remap you gonna want to copy this into your VSCode shortcuts.